Calgary-Mountain View

 Calgary-Mountain View is a provincial electoral district in Calgary, Alberta, Canada, mandated to return a single member to the Legislative Assembly of Alberta using the first past the post method of voting.
 The district was created in 1971 and is currently represented by Kathleen Ganley of the Alberta New Democratic Party.

 History

-The electoral district was created in the 1971 boundary redistribution from parts of Calgary North and Calgary East.
+The electoral district was created in the 1971 boundary redistribution from parts of Calgary-North and Calgary-East.
 Following the 2004 Alberta boundary re-distribution Calgary-Mountain View had a population of 39,586, which was 10.1 per cent above the provincial average of 35,951, which was the highest deviation for an electoral district in Calgary or Edmonton.

 The 2010 Alberta boundary re-distribution all land west of Shaganappi Trail was redistricted into Calgary-Varsity.
-Following the 2010 re-distribution, the Calgary-Mountain View had a population of 42,092, which was 2.96 per cent above the provincial average of 40,880.
+Following the 2010 re-distribution, the Calgary-Mountain View had a population of 42,092, which was 2.96% above the provincial average of 40,880.